Leif Rydell

 Termales del Ruiz is also a "thermal hotel" with hot springs, giving guesst the opportunity to taake warm and relaxing baths during their stay.
 Several pools and the best food during our trip is definately worth mentioning.
 The most common (very common) of the hummingbirds is the very "aggressive" Shining Sunbeam (front and back).

 Once again, the local guide shows the happening of the present Antpitta.
 Here Tawny Antpitta arrives every morning when the guide calls it by name.
-Slowly and quietly it approches for breakfast.
+Slowly and quietly it approched for breakfast.
 Fantastic birds and always a memorable moment.

 Not as frequent and strongly chased away by the Shining Sunbeams, were a few other hummer like this big and beautiful Great Saphirewing male sitting and female flying and the handsome Golden-breasted Puffleg.